 The Company has no employees.
-The majority of staff engaged in the activities of the Company are employed by fellow subsidiary undertakings of Aviva plc.
+All employees engaged in the activities of the Company are employed by fellow subsidiary undertakings of Aviva plc.
 As part of the Aviva Group, these staff enjoy the benefit of the Aviva Group policies and benefits made available to them.